 Generally, it is not recommended to feed your Shih Tzu human foods.
 However, certain foods can be given to them in moderation as treats or supplements to their regular diet.

-Some of these include lamb meal or chicken meal, brown rice or healthy whole grains, vegetables, and fruits.
+Some of these include lamb or chicken meals, brown rice or healthy whole grains, vegetables, and fruits.
 But note that human foods should only be given to your Shih Tzu in moderation.

 Feeding them too much human food can cause an upset stomach or lead to weight gain.
 Thus, it’s still advisable to monitor what your dog eats.